CraftAcademyLabs/ca_course/slow_food/working_with_bdd.md

 ![](slow_food_cucumber_terminal_green.png)
 Seems like good progress, right?

+This is passing becouse we are testing views that are alredy defined in the legacy code.
+As usual, if you introduce any changes your tests needs to reflect them.
+If the don't you'll find yourself in a messy situation. ;-)

 You probably recognize the `expect` command from your work with RSpec.
 What is new is the Capybara commands.
 So far, we only make use of 2 of quite many commads that are to our disposal.

 Here is a summary of the most common commands